StroppaFR/CTF-Writeups/2022/Root-Me 10K/Pwn/Number Converter/README.md

 --- SIGSEGV (Segmentation fault) ---
 ```

-How can we exploit this ?
+How can we exploit this?
 Well, if we somehow manage to find or store a pointer to a string `"%s"` somewhere before the formatters array, we will be able to use it and effectively call `scanf("%s", &converted)` which is **very not secure**.

 ## Smuggling %s

-What can we use to write the string `"%s"` and a pointer to `"%s"` before the formatters ?
+What can we use to write the string `"%s"` and a pointer to `"%s"` before the formatters?
 The `scanf` call will be of no use because it stores its result on the stack.
 Same issue with the `read_int` function.

 The only remaining possibility is the login and password inputs.
-Lucky for us, they are stored in memory just before the `formatters` array !
-All we have to do is store our string and pointer in one of these fields and we can trigger a `scanf("%s", &converted)` !
+Lucky for us, they are stored in memory just before the `formatters` array!
+All we have to do is store our string and pointer in one of these fields and we can trigger a `scanf("%s", &converted)`!

 But wait...
-This will fail the authentication check and won't even let us access the number converter... unless... ?
+This will fail the authentication check and won't even let us access the number converter... unless...?

 Let's review how our credentials are read and checked.